-These numbers hold even more true when looking at the enterprise technology industry.
+These numbers hold even more true when looking at the enterprise technology marketplace.
 However, women are some of the top influencers in what is one of the fastest growing technology sectors in the world.
 However small, this core group of trailblazers has expansive reach and has played a major role in the proliferation of technology advances in recent years.
-In honor of Women’s History Month, we salute the top 10 women working in the field:
+In honor of Women’s History Month, we salute the top-10 women working in the field.

 Cindi Howson is the VP of Research at Gartner and the founder of BI Scorecard, an in-depth BI product reviews resource based on exclusive hands-on testing.
 She has been advising clients on BI tool selections and strategies for more than 20 years.
 Cindi is the author of Successful Business Intelligence: Unlock the Value of BI and Big Data and SAP Business Objects BI 4.0: The Complete Reference.
 Cindi is a faculty member of The Data Warehousing Institute (TDWI) and a contributing expert to InformationWeek.

-Martha Bennett serves the Application Development & Delivery role at Forrester, covering Business Intelligence, analytics and Big Data.
+Martha Bennett serves the Application Development & Delivery role at Forrester, covering Business Intelligence, analytics and, blockchain.
 Martha has over 20 years of technology experience and has held a number of senior positions involving the investigation of new technologies and their introduction to the enterprise.
-Her main focus has been helping clients make sense of the impact of emerging technologies on existing IT systems and business processes, as well as security, risk, and regulatory implications.
+Her main focus has been helping clients make sense of the impact of emerging technologies on existing IT systems and business processes, as well as security, risk, and regulatory compliance.

-Judith Hurwitz is the President and CEO at Hurwitz & Associates, Advise both emerging and established companies on go to market strategy including providing positioning workshops, partnering strategies, and primary research to help both large and emerging companies gain market acceptance.
-Judith is the author of eight books, including several in the “For Dummies” series, a software industry thought leader, and market analyst, with a focus on cloud, Big Data, analytics and cognitive computing.
+Judith Hurwitz is the President and CEO at Hurwitz & Associates, advising both emerging and established companies on go-to-market strategies for including providing positioning workshops, partnering strategies, and primary research to help both large and emerging companies gain market acceptance.
+Judith is the author of eight books, including several in the “For Dummies” series.
+She is a software industry thought leader and market analyst with a focus on cloud, big data, analytics, and cognitive computing.

-Rita Sallam is a Research Vice President at Gartner in the Business Analytics and Data Science team.
+Rita Sallam is Research Vice President at Gartner on the business analytics and data science team.
 Her focus includes writing about and advising organizations on market trends, vendor assessment and selection, and best practices for making analytics pervasive and strategic to the business.
-Of particular interest is the evolution of modern BI platforms to support smart data discovery, self-service data preparation and Advanced Analytics.
-Rita played a key role in the development of this year’s BI & Analytics Magic Quadrant.
+Of particular interest is the evolution of modern BI platforms to support smart data discovery, self-service data preparation, and advanced analytics.
+Rita plays a key role in the development of Gartner’s Magic Quadrant.

-Jen Stirrup is a data strategist and technologist, SQL Server Most Valuable Professional (MVP), founder of Data Relish Ltd, SQLFamily and community advocate, public speaker and blogger, published author of Tableau Dashboard Cookbook and Teched Alumni speaker.
+Jen Stirrup is a data strategist and technologist, SQL Server Most Valuable Professional (MVP), founder of Data Relish Ltd, SQLFamily and community advocate, public speaker and blogger, published author of Tableau Dashboard Cookbook, and Teched Alumni speaker.
+Go ahead, take a breath.
 Jen is also Director-At-Large (elect) for PASS, holding the Business Analytics Portfolio.
-Her specialties are in BI, Microsoft SQL Server, Tableau, R, Hadoop and Hive.
-Jen is passionate about all things data and BI, helping leaders derive value from data.
+Her specialties are in BI, Microsoft SQL Server, Tableau, R, Hadoop, and Hive.
+Jen is passionate about all things data and BI, helping organizations derive value from data.

 Carlie Idoine is the Research Director for Business Analytics and Data Science for IT leaders.
 Her areas of expertise include both business analytics and data science toolsets and approaches, citizen data scientists, optimization, strategies, organization, and processes.
 She provides research and advisory services focused on applying analytics effectively to so solve complex business problems.
 Carlie has more than 25 years experience in integrating new technologies, including deployment of enterprise analytics strategies.